Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 - a battery compartment
 - a main compartment which houses the breadboard and Photon, with enough clearance to allow for all wiring, the LED, and the force sensor

+Here is a really rough mock-up of how we wanted our 3D case to look:

+[initial mock-up case]

 So I got to work.
 While the first iteration achieved what I wanted it to in terms of aesthetic and functionality, there were a few errors that needed to get sorted out in terms of size, mainly increasing compartments to allow for more room.

 [photo of rhino file]